Seeing Everything in Green and Red Can Lead You Astray: Unpacking the Complexities of Green Hosting Providers

 Green Energy

-Google Cloud Service has maintained a record of matching 100% of their energy use with renewable sources for seven consecutive years. (great right!)
+Google Cloud has proudly matched 100% of its energy use with renewable sources for seven years straight. (great right!)

 Efficiencies